7RU7H/CTFs/TryHackMe/Markdown/Grep/Grep-Helped-Through.md

 Mentioned knowledge of upload.php, which they all should have as they found the GitHub repository.
 ![](rateunlimitedfornow.png)
+And the first flag
 ![](anidiotswelcome.png)

+Blank file upload form in Burpsuite
 ![](fileuploadfromapi.png)

 Reference a previously scrap bit of source code as a way of mention how I am sometimes not blinded by my own inanepitude -> ineptitude...